Inspection/Test Equipment (267)

 A manufacturer of multisensor, dimensional measuring systems, using video, laser and touch probe technologies to measure dimensions of manufactured parts.
 Products include multisensor and video measuring systems, laser profile scanners, and optical comparators.
 Automotive applications include measurement of engine and drivetrain components, plastic components, circuit boards, connectors and components, and fasteners.

-Precision Filters, Inc. in Ithaca, New York.
+PCB Piezotronics, Inc. in Depew, New York.

-Promess, Inc. in Brighton, Michigan.
+PCO-TECH, Inc. in Romulus, Michigan.

 Prosig (USA), Inc. in Southfield, Michigan.